Medical Insurance

 What is a referral?

-A referral is a document similar to a prescription that providers proof of a condition that we can treat.
-The referral must contain:
+A referral is also a letter of medical necessity, a document similar to a prescription that providers proof of a condition that we can treat.

 • the prescribed number of treatment sessions and/or a designated time frame for the referral's validity.
 For example, it might specify "6 sessions of 60-90 minutes, valid for 6 months" or "twice weekly for 8 weeks."